stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 readTable' ts = evalState 1 . traverseComp (tagAndDecode ts)
 ```

+Note, how this allows us to combine two computational effects
+(mutable state and error accumulation) in a single list traversal.

 But I am not done yet demonstrating the power of composition.
 As you showed
 in one of the exercises, `Traversable` is also closed under composition,
 so a nesting of traversables is again a traversable.
 Consider the following
 use case: When reading a CSV file, we'd like to allow lines to be
 annotated with additional information.
 Such annotations could be
-mere commets but also some formating instructions or other
+mere comments but also some formatting instructions or other
-custom data.
+custom data tags might be feasible.
 Annotations are supposed to be separated from the rest of the
-content by a hash (`#`).
+content by a single hash character (`#`).
 We want to keep track of these optional annotations
-so we come up with a new data type encapsulating this distinction:
+so we come up with a custom data type encapsulating this distinction:

 ```idris
 data Line : Type -> Type where